Marcel Nguyễn Tân Văn

-Marcel Van (March 15, 1928 – July 10, 1959), or Marcel Nguyễn Tân Văn, was a Vietnamese Redemptorist brother.
-During his life, he reported receiving locutions and visions from Thérèse of Lisieux, Jesus Christ, and the Blessed Virgin Mary.
+Marcel Nguyễn Tân Văn (March 15, 1928 – July 10, 1959) was a Vietnamese Redemptorist brother.
+During his life, he reported receiving messages and visions from Thérèse of Lisieux, Jesus Christ, and the Blessed Virgin Mary.
 He is called "The Apostle of Love", continuing the teachings of Therese of Lisieux's "Little Way."
-He died in a North Vietnam internment camp, and his cause for beatification was opened in 1997 by archbishop Nguyễn Văn Thuận.
-He called himself Little brother of the Christ Child.
+He died in a North Vietnamese internment camp.
+His cause for beatification was opened in 1997 by archbishop Nguyễn Văn Thuận.
+Van called himself "Little brother of the Christ Child".

 Biography

 Early childhood (1928-1935)

-Born to a devout Catholic family in Ngam Giao, a village in northern Vietnam, Van was baptized under the patronage of Saint Joachim.
+Nguyễn Tân Văn was born to a devout Catholic family in Ngam Giao, a village in northern Vietnam.
+Van was baptized under the patronage of Saint Joachim.
 During his childhood, he was joyful and mischievous.
 As early as the age of three, he often expressed a desire to become a saint.
 When his sister Anne-Marie Tê was born in 1932, his family sent him to live with his aunt, since they considered his excessive displays of affection dangerous for the newborn child.
 He returned to live with his parents two years later at age six.

 Since Van then wanted to make his First Communion, his pastor allowed him to begin his catechism.
 Despite his young age, Van made his First Holy Communion six months later, as he had been well prepared by his mother.
 On that day, he asked the Lord for two graces: